mumble-voip/mumblekit/README.markdown

 One way to do this is to include MumbleKit.xcodeproj inside your main project.
 Then:

- * Make MumbleKit (Mac OS X) a direct dependency of your chosen target.
+ * Make MumbleKit a direct dependency of your chosen target.

  * Add MumbleKit.framework to the 'Link Binary Against Libraries' section of your chosen target.